opensearch-project/project-website/_posts/2024-12-04-enable-pluggable-storage-in-opensearch-vectordb.md

 ### Step 5: Create a searchable snapshot index from the snapshot

-Use the following request to restore the original index from the snapshot as a searchable snapshot:
+Use the following request to restore the original index from the snapshot in order to create a searchable snapshot index

 ```json
 POST _snapshot/<SNAPSHOT_REPO>/<SNAPSHOT_NAME>/_restore